Fructose from fruits is healthy – but isolated fructose is not.

 Fructose from fruit is an energy source for people with insulin problems.
 Unlike other simple sugars, it does not raise blood glucose levels and can be digested without the need for insulin.

 This makes it a great option for those who require careful regulation of their blood sugar levels due to diabetes or other health concerns.
-Fruits also provide essential vitamins and minerals, making it a valuable source of nutrition.
+Fruits also provide essential vitamins and minerals, making them a valuable source of nutrition.
 Additionally, the consumption of fruit can reduce hunger and cravings for sweet foods.

 All these factors make fructose from fruits (not isolated fructose!) an ideal energy source for people with insulin problems.